You can align layers using the six alignment buttons in the top row of the DESIGN tab in the Inspector.

 For very small selections, or when you’re zoomed far out from your selection, Smart Distribute handles hide to make the layers themselves easier to see.
 If can’t see a set of Smart Distribute layers for your selection, you may need to zoom in.

 Note: From version 67, Smart Distribute and Tidy work with selections of layers that are inside and outside of different groups.

-Swapping Layers within a Smart Distribute selection
+Reordering layers within a Smart Distribute selection

 This also works for entire Artboards, making it handy for rearranging entire flows on the Canvas.

-Swapping Layers in grid-like layouts
+Reordering layers in grid-like layouts

-You can swap layers in your grid layouts without changing the number of rows or columns in your grid.
+You can reorder layers in your grid layouts without changing the number of rows or columns in your grid.
 Select all the layers in your grid, then drag on the circular handle that appears in the centre of any layer to swap it with another.

 When you select a single layer which is part of a Group with even spacing, you can move it with the Smart Distribute controls and adjust the spacing.